STimothyDN/FourTwentyEight/README.md

 ## BUILT-IN EXCEPTION HANDLING
 * Our program is dumb proof!
 Ran the algorithm after forgetting to load the data file?
 Trying to use the spreadsheet or text viewer when no pairs have been generated?
 Don’t fear!
 Our program won’t let you crash it, no matter how hard you try.

+## CHARTS GALORE
+* Our program offers statistics junkies and regular users alike a set of easily viewable bar graphs that show the distribution of answers, and these graphs update automatically when new data gets fed into the program.

 # How our Algorithm Works